Everyone knows that consistency is the key to success–practice makes perfect!–but everyone struggles with staying consistent.

 In those before and after pictures, you’re not seeing the guy whose kid got the flu 3 weeks into the program.
 Nobody advertises the story of clients who had to stop because they just didn’t have the time or energy to stick with it.
 You only see the successes, and this survivorship bias sets an unfair standard if you compare yourself against other people’s results.

 3. Understand and Accept Where You’re At

-It’s why the GMB Method always begins with assessment.
+Self-knowledge is a major key to developing true physical autonomy, which is why the GMB Method begins with assessment.